Data-Advantage/vibestack/example/storyd/product-requirements.md

 > As a user, I want flexible credit purchase options so that I can buy credits according to my usage needs.

 - **Acceptance Criteria**:
-  - Various credit package sizes available (e.g., 10, 50, 100 credits)
+  - Standard one-time purchase credit packages (10, 50, 100, 500 credits)
-  - Volume discounts for larger credit packages
+  - Volume discounts for larger credit packages (5% for 50, 10% for 100, 15% for 500)
   - Clear presentation of credit pricing and value
   - One-click purchase process for additional credits
-  - Optional auto top-up when credits fall below threshold
+  - Optional auto-reload when credits fall below a configurable threshold
 - **Technical Considerations**:
   - Integrate with Stripe for payment processing
   - Implement credit balance tracking system